mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

 #### Story Arc:

-1. Section 1: Describing rising STD rates of STD prevalence in the United States
+1. Section 1: Describing the rising rates of STD prevalence in the United States
 2. Section 2: Background explaining what STDs are, and why they are a concern
 3. Section 3: Exploring potential reasons for this rise in STD prevalence
 4. Section 4: Existing policies to combat growth in STD prevalence